 After an illustrious 13-season career—which included a US Open Championship, Davis Cup title, three Wimbledon finals and a world number 1 ranking—Andy retired from tennis in 2012.
-He is now enjoying life outside of tennis and spends a substantial amount of time with his foundation and as a co-host for FOX Sports Live on FOX Sports 1.
+He is now enjoying life outside of tennis and spends a substantial amount of time with the foundation.
 He also tries to get out on the golf course as much as possible.

 Paul Bell, Finance Committee Chair

 Former President, Public and Large Enterprises for Dell, Inc., a $35 billion global business unit.
 He also served on the Dell senior executive team from 1998 to 2012.
 Prior to joining Dell, Paul served as a strategy consultant at Bain & Co., and an investment banker at Morgan Stanley.
 He is a graduate of the Yale School of Management and holds a BS in Economics and BA in Fine Arts from Pennsylvania State University.
 He has previously served as a volunteer in the Peace Corps (Tunisia) and is an instrument-rated pilot.
 Paul's philanthropic activities have included board roles on the Austin Children’s Shelter and Safe Place, as well as an advisor to Team Red White & Blue, an organization that supports returning US combat veteran.